-I have considered forming a discussion group of sorts where we can regularly talk about these things, face-to-face, and commune-contemplate-meditate together regularly with other like-minded people.
-Technology being what it is today, we can do this from wherever we may each be anywhere in the world as if we were all sitting together in the same living room!
+I have considered forming a discussion group of some kind where we can regularly talk about these things, face-to-face, and commune-contemplate-meditate together regularly with like-minded people.
+Technology being what it is today, we can each do this from wherever we may be anywhere in the world as if we were all sitting together in the same living room!

-“My experience of stillness, or transcendental consciousness, has become vast and universal, often blazing with intensely brilliant, even blinding, light.
+My experience of stillness, or transcendental consciousness, has become vast and universal, often blazing with intensely brilliant, even blinding, light.
 Words cannot even begin to describe the intensity of bliss and the tenderness of emotions that not only swell in my heart, but penetrate into every pore of my being.
 Is this an experience of God?
-I don’t know if it is God for sure, but I can definitely say without a doubt it is the ‘Kingdom of Heaven within.’